pszkotak/openthread/examples/platforms/nrf52811/README.md

  Done
 ```

-3. Open a terminal connection on the first board and start a new Thread network.
+7. Open a terminal connection on the first board and start a new Thread network:

  ```bash
  > panid 0xabcd